Crghilardi/ForestBiometrics.jl/README.md

 ## Installation

-Pkg.add("ForestBiometrics")
+`] add ForestBiometrics`

-If you are interested in this package and would like to contribute, please submit an issue or pull request.
+If you are interested in this package and would like to contribute, feel free to submit an issue or pull request.

-As previously mentioned, it is my hope that this package will not only provide functionality but also be used to examine Julia in the context of forestry specific use cases.

 ## Dependencies

 The following Julia packages are used in this package:

-Plots.jl and StatPlot.jl and GR.jl for graphics

-DataFrames.jl mainly for making Gingrich stocking charts
+- PlotRecipes for plotting functionality

-OffsetArrays.jl for creating lookup tables for Scribner Decimal C scaling
+- OffsetArrays.jl for creating lookup tables for Scribner Decimal C scaling

 ## Example outputs